 Onychomycosis - The fungal Toenail

 The most common cause of brittle yellowing nails is fungal infection.
 Millions of Canadians are infected with dermatophytes, non-dermatophytes and candida species feeding on the nail keratin.
 These organisms propagate in a warm, dark and moist environment.
 There is no better place for nail fungus to reside and infect toes than in shoes.
-Infected nails have yellowing or white spots on the nails.
-The large toenail is usually the first to be effected.
-As the infection develops, nails often become thicker, further discolor, fracture, and crumble.
+Infected nails have yellowing to brownish, or white spots on the nails.
+The large toenail is usually the first to be affected.
+As the infection develops, nails often become thicker, further discolour, fracture, and crumble.
 Progressive infection of other nails occurs often, secondary bacterial infections are not uncommon, and psychosocial issues.

-The ability of the 1064 nm laser energy, without anesthetic, to gently heat the nail bed, makes it ideal for safe and effective clearing of the nail bed of fungi.
-The photo-thermal effect changes cellular metabolism and at increased temperatures cell components are damaged and metabolism is altered.
+The ability of the 1064 nm laser energy, without anaesthetic, to gently heat the nail bed, makes it ideal for safe and effective clearing of the nail bed of fungi.
+The photo-thermal effect changes cellular metabolism and at increased temperatures, cell components are damaged and metabolism is altered.
 Lipids in the cell membranes are changed in structure, compromising their function of protecting and regulating the internal environment.
 The outcome is fungal death and nail clearance.

 Do I need a podiatry visit?